postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/requests.md

 ## Troubleshooting your requests

-Postman will indicate any whitespace / potentially invalid characters in parts of your request that may not function as expected so that you can rectify your values, for example in the URL path and key names.
+Postman will indicate any whitespace / potentially invalid characters in parts of your request that may not function as expected so that you can rectify your values.
+You will see characters highlighted in the request method, URL (including the path), parameters, headers (including your key names), and body.

 <img alt="Whitespace in URL" src="https://assets.postman.com/postman-docs/whitespace-in-url.jpg" width="400px"/>